laizheng/MyCpp11Tutorial/SmartPointers.md

 std::shared_ptr<double> pshared(p_reg); // allowed (explicit conversion)
 ```

 The smart pointer template classes are defined so that in most respects a smart pointer object acts like a regular pointer.
-For example, given that ps is a smart pointer object, you can dereference it (`*ps`), use it to access structure members (`ps->puffIndex`).
+For example, given that ps is a smart pointer object, you can:
++ Dereference it (`*ps`)
++ Use it to access structure members (`ps->puffIndex`).

 To use smart pointers, the `<memory>` header must be included.
 ## Unique pointer